 - Covers up a normal body structure

-- Before the onset of RA, a smooth synovial membrane is just a few cells thick and produces synovial fluid, which lubricates and nourishes a joint.
+- In a healthy joint, the smooth synovium is just a few cells thick.
+The synovium produces synovial fluid, which lubricates and nourishes a joint.

 The development of pannus can cause joint damage and symptoms such as inflammation, pain, and swelling.

-- Cartilage destruction.
-The pannus releases microscopic structures called lysosomes that contain and release enzymes (proteins).
-These enzymes, called matrix metalloproteinases (MMPs), degrade cartilage.
+The pannus cells contain microscopic structures called lysosomes.
+The lysosomes contain and release enzymes (proteins) called matrix metalloproteinases (MMPs) that eat away at cartilage.

-Over time the destruction of cartilage, bone, and other tissue can cause pain, loss of joint mobility, and even permanent deformity.
+Over time, rheumatoid arthritis can cause the destruction of cartilage, bone, and other tissue, causing pain, loss of joint mobility, and even permanent deformity.